diana-hui-yang/cohesity-scripts/oim/README.md

 - chmod 750 aix-backup-ora-coh-oim.bash

 ## Download OIM installation script
 The following scripts will download all RMAN shell scripts and Cohesity Python scripts that are necessary to do Oracle Incremental Merge backup and restore.
-You can copy and paste the command to the corresponding OS terminal to run it.
+You can simply copy and paste the download commands to the corresponding OS terminal to run them.
 The python script requires python module (python-requests) to be installed on the Oracle server. python script prerequisites are listed on https://github.com/bseltz-cohesity/scripts/tree/master/python

 - cd <script directory>
 - curl -O https://raw.githubusercontent.com/diana-hui-yang/rman-cohesity/master/oim/linux-oim-download.bash